 Stress Release Is an Ongoing Process

-Stress accumulation did not happen overnight, and it is not released all at once.
+Stress does not accumulate overnight, and it does not release all at once.

 Some days may feel lighter, while others may feel unchanged.